evocn/evocn.github.io/content/thoughts/journal.md

 *My thoughts*

 ---
+## The Fridge
+You can only cook what's in the fridge.

+But sometimes you have to throw away a couple avocados since they went bad.
+Sometimes you don't even realize you had some old leftovers taking up space!

+Short list, get the bare essentials for the dish you want.
+Keep it tidy!

+7/30/2024

+---
 ## Practical Folk
 We Hartfords are good, practical folk.
 With a plain outlook on life and straight, narrow feelings.
 A folk of lost thoughts, stony earth, and a penchant for mischief.